Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Construction and classification of crystalline topological superconductor

 Subsequently we consider the 1D block-state decoration.
 For $\tau_1$, $\tau_2$ and $\tau_3$, the total symmetry group is $\mathbb{Z}_2^f\times\mathbb{Z}_2$, so there are two possible 1D block-states: Majorana chain and 1D FSPT state, and all 1D block-states form a group:

 Below we discuss the decorations of these two root phases separately.

-\paragraph{Majorana chain decoration}Consider Majorana chain decoration on 1D blocks labeled by $\tau_1$, which leaves 4 dangling Majorana fermions at each 0D block $\mu_1/\mu_3$, and 2 dangling Majorana fermions at each 0D block $\mu_2$.
-Near $\mu_1$, Majorana fermions have the following rotation and reflection symmetry (all subscripts are taken with modulo 4):
+\paragraph{Majorana chain decoration}Consider Majorana chain decoration on 1D blocks labeled by $\tau_1$, which leaves 4 dangling Majorana modes at each 0D block $\mu_1/\mu_3$, and 2 dangling Majorana modes at each 0D block $\mu_2$.
+Near $\mu_1$, Majorana modes have the following rotation and reflection symmetry (all subscripts are taken with modulo 4):

 The local fermion parity operator and its symmetry properties read: